 NEW YORK – Carla Harris started her career on Wall Street in 1987, the same year the celebrated Oliver Stone movie that made “greed is good” a national mantra premiered.
-As Harris recalls it, the actual demography of Wall Street at the time wasn’t much different from Stone’s casting — there were so few Black managing directors, and so few women, she knew them by name, and only a handful of women in the role as well.
+As Harris recalls it, the actual demography of Wall Street at the time wasn’t much different from Stone’s casting — there were so few Black managing directors that she knew them by name, and only a handful of women in the role as well.

 In the 33 years since, Harris, a Black woman, has risen to the upper echelons of her field, been a champion for equal opportunity in the workplace and has inspired others to strive for personal excellence with her Catholic faith as a foundation.

 On March 14, the University of Notre Dame announced that Harris, now the vice chairman of wealth management and a senior client advisor at Morgan Stanley, as well as a gospel singer, speaker and author, will be awarded the 2021 Laetare Medal, the nation’s oldest and most prestigious Catholic award.
 It’s often dubbed the “Medal of Honor” of the American Catholic church.

 “Throughout her exceptional career, Carla Harris has exemplified the highest ideals of American enterprise, championed the principle that opportunity should never be denied on the basis of gender or race and generously mentored countless rising leaders,” said Notre Dame president Father John Jenkins in a statement announcing Harris’ selection.

 “Enriched by her gifts as a singer and public speaker, her work in the competitive world of banking is firmly rooted in her commitment to service, developing the next generation of leaders and her Catholic faith,” he continued.

 In a conversation with Crux, Harris said she found out she was this year’s recipient about three-weeks before the university’s announcement, and was “very, very surprised.”